johnbrandborg/faker-events/README.md

 ## Profiling Events

-Create an Event Type that has an 'event' dictionary.
-If you want values to be processed for each event, create a function called 'profiled', and thats takes a dict and returns an updated dict.
+Creating an Event is as easy as just creating a dictionary that is passed into the Event Class.
+The Event Instance is then just set on the Event Generator, and you can then use the 'create_events' method which will return a generator, or us the 'live_stream' or 'batch' methods that will handle the generator.

+If you want event values to be dynamic, create a profiler functions.
+The function should take two arguments; self and profile.
+These carry the attributes listed above into the function for updating event values, or even creating new key value pairs.

+Update the event yourself by using 'self.event', which contains the dictionary passed into the Event Class.
+The other option is to return a dictionary with the key value pairs you want to update.
+The Event instance will handle updating the values.

 The profile is a randomly selected profile from the profiles created by the Event Generator.
 You can use details from the profile to build our events